nrfconnect/sdk-nrf/include/net/nrf_cloud_pgps.rst

 * :option:`CONFIG_NRF_CLOUD_PGPS_REPLACEMENT_THRESHOLD`
 * :option:`CONFIG_NRF_CLOUD_PGPS_DOWNLOAD_FRAGMENT_SIZE`

-Configure both of the following options if you would like your application to use A-GPS as well, for coarse time and position data, to get the fastest TTFF.
+Configure both of the following options if you need your application to use A-GPS as well, for coarse time and position data and to get the fastest TTFF:
-If A-GPS is not desired (due to data costs, low power requirements, or expected frequent lack of lack of cloud connectivity), both options below should be disabled.

 * :option:`CONFIG_NRF_CLOUD_AGPS`
 * :option:`CONFIG_AGPS`

+If A-GPS is not desired (due to data costs, low power requirements, or expected frequent loss of cloud connectivity), both options listed above must be disabled.

-Within an application that uses P-GPS, these options are needed for storing settings, having accurate clock time, and having a location to store predictions in:
+For an application that uses P-GPS, the following options must be configured for storing settings, for having accurate clock time, and for having a location to store predictions:

 * :option:`CONFIG_FLASH`
 * :option:`CONFIG_FCB`